-To inform our review of the comparative clinical effectiveness of prophylaxis with C1-INHs (Cinryze, Ruconest, Haegarda) and lanadelumab in patients with HAE 1/2, we abstracted evidence from available clinical studies of these agents, whether in published or unpublished form (e.g. conference abstracts or presentations, FDA review documents).
+To inform our review of the comparative clinical effectiveness of prophylaxis with C1-INHs (Cinryze and Haegarda) and lanadelumab in patients with HAE 1/2, we abstracted evidence from available clinical studies of these agents, whether in published or unpublished form (e.g. conference abstracts or presentations, FDA review documents).
+The draft version of this report also included data on Ruconest for long-term prophylaxis; however, as this drug is no longer under consideration for US FDA approval this indication, it is not addressed in the final version of this report.